 Once you’ve got it looking the way you want, you can easily download the image to show your client, a supervisor, some neighbourhood kids, or anyone else who might be interested.

-For the folks on the Plus and Premium plans, this option is available right now, in the Reporting area of your Dashboard.
-People on the Free and Basic plans can update their plans at any time and get access immediately.
+For the folks on the plans that include this report, you’ll find it in the Reporting area of your Dashboard.
+People on the plans that don’t include it can update their plans at any time and get access immediately.

 The heat map logging component runs automatically for all people viewing your Snaps, so there’s nothing you need to activate.